untrustedmodders/untrustedmodders.github.io/content/developing/plugins/exporing/_index.en.md

 In the Plugify ecosystem, functions can be exported to be accessible by other plugins.
 Typically, to export a function, it should be static in most cases.
 This approach ensures that the function can be called without instantiating an object, which simplifies integration and usage across different parts of the system.
 However, some language modules, such as C# or Python, offer more flexibility and allow you to export member functions of the main Plugin class.
 This means that in these languages, you can export functions that are part of a class instance, providing greater flexibility and enabling more complex interactions within your plugin.
 For languages that compile into dynamic link libraries (DLLs), such as C++ or C#, exported functions should be marked to be visible for exporting in the DLL.
 This is often achieved using specific compiler directives or attributes that indicate which functions should be accessible externally.
 Ensuring that functions are correctly marked for export is crucial for proper functionality within the Plugify framework.
 In most cases, language modules use native basic types that directly map to C types.
-However, language modules might have marshaling function wrappers to convert object types like `std::vector` or `std::string` to native language types.
+However, language modules might have marshaling function wrappers to convert object types like `plg::vector` or `plg::string` to native language types.
 These wrappers facilitate the conversion and ensure seamless integration and interaction with the plugin system.
 When exporting functions, ensure that you follow the conventions and requirements of the specific language module you are using.
 Properly documented and accessible exported functions can significantly enhance the interoperability and functionality of your plugins within the Plugify ecosystem.

 {{% notice info %}}
 The use of the exporting function system is not the only way to enable communication between plugins.
 Some language modules, such as Python and C#, allow direct communication between plugins if they use the same language module.
-For example, C# plugins loaded by Mono into one domain can easily use each other's data.
+For example, C# plugins loaded by Mono/.NET into one domain can easily use each other's data.
 You just need to compile plugins where you use other compiled binaries as references.
 This capability can significantly simplify interactions and data sharing between plugins written in the same language.
 {{% /notice %}}

 ## Basic Type mapping